-The ancillary systems (accessories, beacons, central tracking device, etc.) will also be subject to static control (size, mass, presence of mandatory elements, etc.).
+The ancillary systems (accessories, control panel, etc.) will also be subject to static control (size, mass, presence of mandatory elements, etc.).

-I.2.b.
+H.2.b.
 DYNAMIC APPROVAL

 The robots must, within 100 seconds, validate at least one action.
 The robots are put in a game situation but without the presence of an opposing team.
 Certain specific features provided for in the regulation can also be checked (timer, avoidance of opponents, etc.).